pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 ``active_record_class``.
 The field names of a suitable active record class will match the field names of the sequenced item namedtuple.

-The library has a concrete active record strategy for SQLAlchemy provided by the object class ``SQLAlchemyActiveRecordStrategy``.
-It has an active record strategy also for Apache Cassandra provided by ``CassandraActiveRecordStrategy``.
-The library also provides an active record classes for SQLAlchemy and for Cassandra.

-To help setup the database connection and tables for these two active record strategies, the library has object classes ``SQLAlchemyDatastore`` and ``CassandraDatastore``.
-Database settings can be configured using either ``SQLAlchemySettings`` or ``CassandraSettings``.

 SQLAlchemy
 ----------